jsethlui/Exchange-Front-End/README.md

 # Exchange-Front-End
-An iOS app that connects users based on nearby locations
+An iOS app that connects users based on nearby musical events